 So, will you try this vegan rainbow pizza recipe at home?

-If you’re keen on making more Italian inspired recipes, check out these!
+If you’re keen on making more Italian inspired recipes, check these out!

 Vegan Rainbow Pizza photos and recipe by Zhoro Apostolov for World of Vegan.
 Recipe and photographs copyright of World of Vegan™, all rights reserved.
 Please note that this article may contain affiliate links that help support our work at World of Vegan.